kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Fixes PHP warning if a search is performed with only one result (when WP_DEBUG is enabled).

 = 2.0.3 =
 * Fixes bug where empty trash was not working under custom post types.
 * Fixes issue where sticky status could not be removed from post in quick edit.